ultimatecoder/ultimatecoder.github.io/_posts/2017-11-14-django-girls-bangalore-2017.md

 stickers and badges were distributed as event swags.

 You can find the list of all [Django Girls][django_girls] chapters [here](https://djangogirls.org/events/map/).
 Djangonauts are encouraged to become a mentor for [Django Girls][django_girls] events in your town.
-If can't finding any in your town, I encourage you to take the responsibility and organize one for your town.
+If you can't finding any in your town, I encourage you to take the responsibility and organize one for your town.
 If you are already a part of [Django Girls][django_girls] community, Why are you not sharing your experience with others?